-Delivery signatures will not appear until after the letter gets delivered, and often times it can take up to a few business days before we get all the signatures from the USPS after delivery.
+Delivery signatures aren't available until after the letter is successfully delivered, and often times it can take a few business days before we get all the signatures from the USPS after delivery.

-It is possible that you sent a letter to an address where you won't get a signature.
+It is possible that a letter could be sent to an address where a signature cannot be captured.

 - Most certified letters sent through our service.

 - Certified Mail sent to a valid mailing address